Northern Mindanao: Governors and vice governors

+Cities

 Demographics

 Northern Mindanao is the 8th most populous region in the Philippines and 2nd in Mindanao (after Davao Region) according to the 2015 Philippine Statistics Authority Census.
 The major urban area of Region X is Metro Cagayan de Oro which includes Cagayan de Oro and some municipalities and cities of Misamis Oriental and Bukidnon.

-The vast majority of the region's inhabitants descended from migrants from Cebu and Bohol.
-Some other inhabitants are of Waray, Hiligaynon, Zamboangueño, Maranao and Tausug descent, while the autochthonous Bukidnons and Manobos populate the inner highlands.
+The vast majority of the region's inhabitants descended from migrants from Cebu, Bohol, Siquijor and Negros Oriental.
+Some other inhabitants are of Bicolano, Hiligaynon, Ilocano, Ivatan, Kapampangan, Pangasinan, Waray, Zamboangueño, and Tausug descent, while the autochthonous Bukidnons and Manobos populate the inner highlands.

-The predominant religion is Christianity, with Roman Catholicism forming 72% of the population and Protestants forming a significant minority of 14%.
-The second predominant religion is Islam, forming 8% of the population.
+The largest religion is Christianity, with Roman Catholicism forming 72% of the population and Protestants forming a significant minority of 14%.
+The second largest religion is Islam, forming 8% of the population.

+The main language spoken in the region is Cebuano which is spoken with Northern Mindanao variant that is slightly different from standard Cebuano.
+The region is also home to sizeable speakers of Bohol dialect of Cebuano.
+Higaonon, Manobo and Binukid are among the languages native in the region, as are Also spoken varyingly in the region are Hiligaynon, Ilocano, Ivatan, Kapampangan and Waray.

 Economy

 The economy of Northern Mindanao is the second largest regional economy in the island of Mindanao.
 While still a mainly agricultural region, there is also a booming growth of industries particularly in Cagayan de Oro and in Iligan.
-Del Monte Philippines is located in the Province of Bukidnon and its processing plant is located in Cagayan de Oro, where it ships its products to the rest of the Philippines and Asia-Pacific region.
-The Agus-IV to VII Hydroelectric Plants in Iligan and Balo-i, Lanao del Norte supply most of its electrical power in Mindanao.
+Del Monte Philippines is located in the province of Bukidnon and its processing plant is located in Cagayan de Oro, where it ships its products to the rest of the Philippines and Asia-Pacific region.
+The Agus-IV to VII Hydroelectric Plants in Iligan and Balo-i supply most of its electrical power in Mindanao.